gojek/clickstream-web/README.md

 ### Options

-The contrsuctor takes an options object as parameter which has `event`, `batch` & `network` options as property.
+The constrsuctor takes an options object as parameter which has `event`, `batch` & `network` options as property.

 ```
 {
   event: {
-    // contains names of all the intant events, used to differentiate QoS0 and QoS1 events.
+    // contains names of all the instant events, used to differentiate QoS0 and QoS1 events.
     classification: {
       instant: [],
     },